tarwn/lessthandot-hugo/blogs/content/posts/2013-03-12-using-select-in-views-gotcha.md

   <a href="/wp-content/uploads/users/kconan/view2.JPG?mtime=1363096883"><img alt="" src="/wp-content/uploads/users/kconan/view2.JPG?mtime=1363096883" width="245" height="38" /></a>
 </div>

-To fix the “broken” view, we have to rebuild it.
+To fix the "broken" view, we have to rebuild it.

 ```sql
 DROP VIEW vViewExample;